 Under Patrick's proposal, $1 billion in annual spending would go to transportation projects along with $550 million for education, including a universal pre-K program and extended days in high-need schools.

 Downing, a member of the Joint Ways and Means Committee which is holding public meetings around the state, pointed to a wait list for pre-K education in nearly every community, with as many as 600 youngsters in line for openings in Pittsfield.

 "I think the debate is still ongoing," Downing told The Eagle.
 "The outcome is by no means set in stone.
-We're asking the administration the questions that need to be asked."

 State Rep. William "Smitty" Pignatelli, D-Lenox, said that he shares "serious reservations along with many of my colleagues.
 The governor really has to sell this thing, legislator by legislator."